AndrewLuyt/divvy-bikeshare/analyze-data.md

     who start/end trips at this station.
     -   size the dots based on the popularity of the station (\# of trips starting/ending there)
+-   find the fastest rides:
+    -   use trip time and straight-line distance
+-   is there a ‘mean travel direction’?
+    -   like, morning tends to go north, 5pm it switches?
+    -   calculate by the hour and draw an arrow with direction and strength?
+        -   seems like vectors would work… and we have all the components!
+            -   start\_lng, start\_lat, end\_lng, end\_lat
+            -   this is a vector with angle arctan(delta\_y/delta\_x) (Quadrant!) and magnitude sqrt(delta\_x^2 + delta\_y^2)
+            -   BETTER: just add up all the delta\_x and delta\_y componenets of every trip in that hour and you end up with a vector pointing to the overall (sum of) trip direction and distance.